oconhugo/CCOS/README.md

 Repository for CCOS

 ## Introduction
-The system provides a method of ordering on a restaurant, where the client goes to the cashier and he orders its food.
-The cashier selects the food ordered by the customer and when the cashier selects that the order was paid, the order is sent to the chef.
-The chef will have a PC displaying a queue of the orders.
-The chef will then be able to click/touch on any order number, see its content and selects it as complete, in which case, the order will dissapear from the queue.
+The system provides a method of ordering on a restaurant, where the client goes to the cashier and orders his food.
+The cashier selects the food ordered by the customer and is sent to the chef.
+The chef will have a PC displaying a list of the orders.
+The chef will then be able to click/touch on any order number to display the content and selects it as complete to dissapear from the list.

 ## Demostration
 https://www.youtube.com/watch?v=XUbXtwzE9M8